msk-aye/msk-aye/README.md

 ## :wave: About Me

 Welcome!
 My name is **Sulaman** and I am a Computer Science and Cyber Security graduate from [The University of Queensland (UQ)](https://uq.edu.au/).
-You can see my professional experience on my LinkedIn.
+You can see my professional experience on my [LinkedIn] (https://www.linkedin.com/in/muhammad-sulaman-khan/).

 Feel free to check out all my repositories to check what I am working on and past projects.